alexksikes/elasticsearch-vectorize/README.md

 tf-idf.
 Such a matrix could then be used as a dataset and loaded in your favorite statistical environment.

+Checkout the [tutorial](TUTORIAL.md) for a complete example of usage.

 Example of Usage
 ----------------